 How to authenticate school records

-- Obtain an official copy of your transcript from the UMD Office of Financial Aid and Registrar, as follows:
+- Obtain an official copy of your transcript from the UMD Office of the Registrar, as follows:

 - In person at Solon Campus Center 23, or

 - By calling 218-726-8000.

 - Bring your transcript to Kirby Student Center 115 for proper notarization with an acknowledgement by the notary.
 While you may use any Minnesota recognized notary, be sure that the notary’s license is valid for Minnesota and for at least one year from the date of signature (find a Minnesota notary).
 The cost of notarization may be $1.00 per page.

 - Mail or bring this notarized (transcript) document to the Minnesota Office of the Secretary of State:

 Minnesota Secretary of State - Certification

 Saint Paul MN 55103-2141 map

 If you choose to mail in your document(s), include a letter indicating for which country you are requesting the Apostille.
 The office charges a $5.00 fee for each authentication certificate.
 Optional: Enclose a prepaid FedEx or UPS label to speed up the return of the Apostille document being delivered back to you.